When someone dies information guide

 The first thing to do when someone dies depends on the circumstances of their death.

 Call their GP practice and nearest relative (if that's not you).
-In most instances, the doctor will then issue a medical certificate that states the cause of death to allow the death to be registered.
-You’ll also be given a formal notice stating that the medical certificate has been signed.
+First, a doctor or nurse will come to verify the death.
+A doctor then completes their part of a medical certificate which says the cause of death.
+This is then sent to a medical examiner (a senior doctor) who reviews it.
+The medical examiner or one of their team will then speak to the nearest relative to check they understand and agree with the medical certificate.
+You can ask the medical examiner questions and raise any concerns you have about the death at this stage.
+You’ll also be given a formal notice stating that the MCCD has been signed.
 This notice tells you how to register the death.
 Then, when you feel ready to do so, you can contact a funeral director of your choice who will move the body.

 Call 999 immediately and explain what's happened.
 If the cause of death is unclear or unnatural, for example as the result of an accident, or the person hadn't been seen by a doctor during their last illness, the death will need to be reported to a coroner.
 A coroner is a lawyer with the legal duty to investigate unexpected deaths (some coroners are also doctors).
 The coroner may call for a post-mortem examination to determine the cause of death.
 This may take some time, so the funeral may need to be delayed.
 You cannot refuse the examination, but you can tell them if you need to arrange the funeral quickly for faith reasons.